C7 Corvette Body Kits History (Part 6 in the Series): The C7 Era

 THE START POINT – ADD-ON COMPONENTS

-There is a growing trend for eye-popping wraps….amusing cartoon images, advertising logos, matte finishes, etc. These are all an evolution of earlier applications for vinyl film.
+There is a growing trend for eye-popping wraps….amusing cartoon images, advertising logos, matte finishes, etc. These are all an evolution of earlier applications for a vinyl film.

 The use of film for window tinting has been around since the C3 era and has been an expanding market ever since.
 This latest application allows the owner to reflect more fully on their personal life view through their car.
-However, it is still just early stages, no telling where this trend will go.
+However, it is still in just early stages, no telling where this trend will go.

 Another product that is gaining popularity is the vertical-opening (or Lambo) door system.
 There are maybe four primary manufacturing companies.
 And there are many more installation companies.
 These are often confused, as the installation companies tend to imply certain product excellence for whatever kit they are promoting.